 Recruiter Comment Cream of the Crop, Wall Street Journal, September 12, 2010

 Annually Ranked As A Leader by Students American Advertising Federation’s Most Promising Minority Students Program

 Public National University U.S. News and World Report

 Kiplinger’s Personal Finance

 Campus and town offer a lot, and the mountains and cities are not far away.
-With five of the largest East Coast cities nearby (more than 20 million people live within a half-day drive, and the University Park Airport conveniently close to campus, road trips, internships, international opportunities and potential jobs are all within your grasp.
+With many large East Coast cities nearby (more than 20 million people live within a half-day drive) and the University Park Airport conveniently close to campus, road trips, internships, international opportunities and potential jobs are all within your grasp.